 Instead, to get to Chincoteague, you head back west to US 113 and drive about an hour south to into Virginia then back east to the coast.
 Both parts of the island have their own appeal.
 Assateague is wilder, and Chincoteague is also a coastal beach town with the fanciest KOA I’ve ever seen.

 Chincoteague National Wildlife Reserve, Virginia

-We were fortunate enough to end up in Chincoteague during a time when they had a service road open for visitors.
+We were fortunate enough to end up in Chincoteague when they had a service road open for visitors.
 We did not make it the full seven and a half miles up the service road because it was slow going, and it was getting late in the day.
 Plus, the ponies know it’s their land, so they had no problem stopping traffic.

 Delaware’s Methodist Churches

 Back at the hotel, I read the local guides the leave in the room.
 There was an article about the Methodist churches that dot the Delaware landscape.

 Methodism was not invented in Delaware, but American Methodists nevertheless owe the state a debt.
 During the Revolution—when patriots were hostile to the denomination—Delaware was its spider hole.~ Founder of U.S. Methodism Sought Refuge in Delaware – DelawareToday